openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 * automatic time and timezone setting
 * set at least one alarm in the patched app

-Please note that the location service is a central setting. this is not the app permission which has to be set also!
+Please note that the location service is a central setting.
+This is not the app location permission which has to be set also!

 .. image:: ../images/fsl2pic2.jpg
   :alt: LibreLink permissions memory & location